STAT545-UBC/STAT545-UBC-original-website/block029_factors.md

+---
-# Be the boss of your factors
+title: "Be the boss of your factors"
+output:
+  html_document:
+    toc: true
+    toc_depth: 4
+---